 The animations are not a prediction of sea level rise, but rather illustrate areas of low elevation by using a blue color that simulates coverage by water.
 The numbers of people in those areas are tabulated.

 Learn more at the website for the USGS Hawaiian Volcano Observatory.

-The National Atlas is now launching an improved and revised digital "Set of 100 Maps" using a simple online viewer.
+The National Map is now launching an improved and revised digital "Set of 100 Maps" using a simple online viewer.
 The initial release includes five maps from different parts of the country; additional maps will be added every few months.
 Go here to find more ideas for teaching with topographic maps.

 A fun way to learn more about these satellites and their imagery is to watch a high-resolution, 1-hour public lecture, Looking Down On Our Planet: New satellite imagery reveals a changing global surface.